ammarkarachi/drone-view/README.md

 Serves the app from the `/dist` folder

 ### Test Data
-You can generate your own test data in the form of csv files using the code in this [gist](https://gist.github.com/ammarkarachi/69c9c7759a855dbf4970e0b3c2cc61cb).
+You can generate your own test data in the form of csv files using the python script in this [gist](https://gist.github.com/ammarkarachi/69c9c7759a855dbf4970e0b3c2cc61cb).

 ```python
 # bounding box